 How to Make Math Meaningful?
 That is one of the greatest challenges for math teachers – particularly in today’s world!
 This Waldorf inspired math curriculum guide for sixth through eighth grades, provides a method of teaching that helps develop the whole human being.

-JOIN US also for our 2017 ONLINE Art of Teaching Math 6th Grade WORKSHOP between December 1, 2017 and March 31, 2018 for any 2-week access period.
+JOIN US also for this session of our 2017/18 ONLINE Art of Teaching Math 6th Grade WORKSHOP between December 1, 2017 and March 31, 2018 for any 2-week access period.
 Our online workshops are designed to enhance your understanding of our Making Math Meaningful® curriculum.
 Grades 1-3, Grades 4/5, Grade 7, and Grade 8 are also available.
 WATCH 2-Minutes of the 6th Grade ONLINE Workshop HERE.

 Make sure you also purchase the Source Book for Teaching Middle School Math that belongs with our workbooks.